2024 Detroit Lions season

 The 2024 season was the Detroit Lions' 95th in the National Football League (NFL), their 91st in Detroit, and their fourth under the head coach/general manager tandem of Dan Campbell and Brad Holmes.
 They improved on their 12–5 record from the previous season and defended their NFC North title.
 After a blowout week 11 win against the Jacksonville Jaguars, they secured their third consecutive winning season for the first time since 1995.
 With their week 12 victory against the Indianapolis Colts, the Lions became the first team to reach 10 wins in the 2024 season, making this the first time a Lions team had accomplished this feat since 1934, as well as their first consecutive 10+ win seasons in franchise history.
 In Week 13, the Lions won their first Thanksgiving game since 2016.

 After a win against the Minnesota Vikings in the final game of the regular season, the Lions won their second consecutive division title and clinched the No. 1 seed in the NFC for the first time in franchise history.
 They swept the NFC North for the first time, which was the best single-season division in NFL history by combined winning percentage.
 The Lions were also the only team in the 2024 season who swept their division, and became the first team to go undefeated in the NFC North since the 2019 Green Bay Packers.
 The Lions finished the regular season with a franchise record 15–2 record, tied for the most wins in the 2024 season with the Kansas City Chiefs.
 Their two losses of the season (to the Buccaneers and Bills) were by a combined 10 points.
 The Lions became the second team to win 15 games since the 2015 Carolina Panthers after the Chiefs, and the first NFC team to do so.
 They also became the first team in franchise history to go undefeated on the road.
+They entered the playoffs as the favorite to win Super Bowl LIX.
 However, their season was derailed by defensive injuries and ended in a shocking 45–31 upset loss to the Washington Commanders in the Divisional Round of the playoffs.
 They became the sixth consecutive team with 15 wins in the regular season to fail to win the Super Bowl, and the second to not win a playoff game, after rival 2011 Green Bay Packers.
 The Lions would later be joined by the Chiefs, who, after losing Super Bowl LIX to the Philadelphia Eagles, became the seventh 15-win team to fail to win the Super Bowl.